airshipit/docs/doc/source/index.rst

 ..
-      Copyright 2017-2020 AT&T Intellectual Property.
+      Copyright 2020-2021 The Airship authors.
       All Rights Reserved.

       Licensed under the Apache License, Version 2.0 (the "License"); you may